Earthquake ChristChurch

 • Keep your gas tank 3/4 full at all times.

-• Make a plan with your family with several scenarios to find each other after a disaster (please role-play with family members).
+• Make a plan with your family, using several scenarios to find each other after a disaster (please role-play with family members by doing earthquake drills).
+You should perform a drill on a consistent basis as kids get older and activities, particularly those away from home, become more common.

-• Have water stored, at least 4 gallons per person per day.
+• Have water stored, plan to have at least 4 gallons per person per day to cover hydration, cooking, personal hygiene, and limited laundry tasks.

-• Have food stored for a minimum of 30 days-yes the stores will be closed or the shelves empty.
+• Have food stored for a minimum of 30 days.
+The stores you typically use may be closed or the shelves empty.
+Non-perishable foods should be a priority.

 • Have a communication plan in place and practice it monthly (walkie-talkies).